 An analysis of alcohol, tobacco, and other drugs (ATOD) on individuals and the community.
 Emphasis placed on the effect on many important aspects of an individual's life, including mental, emotional, social, physical, and spiritual health and success in school and/or work, very few people have had any direct education about factors related to drug use.
 Laptop or tablet with basic software functionality of Microsoft Word, PowerPoint, and Excel required.
-Offered spring semester.
+Satisfies 2014 Core graduation requirement: Civic Engagement (CE) tag.
+Offered departmental discretion.